substantic/rain/docs/guide/tasks.rst

       session.submit()      # Send the created graph into the server session.wait_all()    # Wait until all running tasks are not finished

-The graph submitted to graph looks as follows:
+Call :func:`rain.client.blob` creates a data object with a content defined by the client, that is takes as the first argument; allowed types are ``bytes`` or ``str``.
+Data are uploaded together during the submission as a part of task graph.
+Task created by :func:`rain.client.tasks.concat` takes arbitrary blobs and creates a new data object by concatenating the inputs.
+Therefore the graph contains three data objects and one task.
+The graph submitted to the server looks as follows:

 .. figure:: imgs/helloworld.svg
    :alt: Example of task graph

-The example contains one task and three data objects.
-The used task creates a new data object that is created by concatenation of inputs.
-Two input data objets are uploaded into the server when task graph is submitted.
-The third data object is the product of the task.

-The call of method ``submit()`` is terminated as far as the task graph submitted to the server.
-The method ``wait_all()`` waits until all submitted tasks is not finished.
-Server starts to schedule tasks as soon as there are free resources.
+The call of method ``submit()`` is finished as far as the task graph submitted to the server.
+The method ``wait_all()`` waits until all submitted tasks are not finished.

 Fetching data objects